uros-urosevic/ddex-presentation/ddex-pres-macdown.md

 The principle same applies for ISWCs for musical works, GRIDs for releases and all other creations.

 # ERN Standard

 The suite of messages contained in this Standard provides a mechanism for Release Providers (usually record companies) to inform their distribution partners (herein called Digital Service Providers (DSPs), including Internet Service Providers (ISPs) and Mobile Service Providers (MSPs)) about Releases that can be made available to the public as electronic Products.
 Such Releases can include, amongst others, Releases for mobile use, Releases for download under pay-as-you-go, advertisement-supported and subscription models and audiovisual Releases.
 The messages will allow such standardised information flow about the Releases themselves (i.e. Release metadata) as well as information about the commercial terms under which such Releases can be made available.
 Sending or receiving a message using this standard does not necessarily imply, however, that all legal obligations are met for the Releases to be made available.

-# Definitions and Terminology

-### Digital Service Provider (DSP) / Release Distributor

-A Digital Service Provider (DSP), a Party making Releases available to Consumers or other DSPs over a public Telecom network.
-This includes MSPs (Mobile Service Providers) and ISPs (Internet Service Providers).

-### Musical Work

-A Work intended to be perceivable as a combination of sounds, with or without accompanying text.
-Any words that are intended to be expressed with a MusicalWork (often termed Lyrics) form part of that MusicalWork; not all MusicalWorks have Lyrics.
-A MusicalWork may be expressed and fixed to become part of a SoundRecording or a Video Recording, or may be used to create notated music (sheet music, scores, instrumental parts) or sound generation codes (such as MIDI files).
-In some cases, the MusicalWork comes into existence simultaneously with its expression.
-This is common in extemporised forms such as jazz music.

-### Product

-A Manifestation of a Release (or another Resource) which is made available to Consumers, by sale, loan or other means.
-The attributes of a Release in its digital manifestation as a Product may be technical (e.g., the codec or bit rate); a mode of distribution (e.g., downloading or streaming); or a commercial term (e.g., price).

-### Release

-A Release is an abstract entity representing a bundle of one or more Resources compiled by an Issuer for the purpose of distribution to individual consumers, directly or through intermediaries.
-The Resources in Releases are normally primarily sound recordings or music audio-visual recordings, but this is not invariably the case.
-The Release is not itself the item of trade (or “Product”).
-Products have more extensive attributes than Releases; one Release may be disseminated in many different Products.

-### Release Creator

-Release Creator is an organisation which is the owner of copyrights in sound and/or music audiovisual recordings and/or exclusive licensees of copyrights in sound and/or music audiovisual recordings.

-### Resource

-A digital fixation of an expression of an abstract Work (such as a sound recording, a video, an image, software or a passage of text).
-Resources are individual assets that make up a Release.
-Typical Resources are sound recordings, video clips and cover art images.

-### Contractually Mandatory

-The messages defined in this standard contain fields with cardinality “0-1” or “0-n”.
-Therefore these fields are from the standard’s point of view, optional.
-Such fields may, however, be mandatory when a DDEX message is sent in a specific commercial context.
-In such circumstances, a message is deemed conformant only if and when it contains all the “contractually mandatory” fields as agreed by MessageSender and MessageRecipient.

-### DDEX Data Dictionary

-All messages developed within DDEX are based upon a common set of elements and their definitions.
-These are contained in the DDEX Data Dictionary available from ddex.net.

-### Label / Publisher

-A record label will help facilitate the production, distribution and promotion of your recorded music (think CD).
-They will own the recorded music and pay you royalties for using it.
-A song writer owns the musical composition (think words and notes on paper) and hires a publisher to handle administrative tasks like licensing the music to be used in movies, or printing song books like you would buy at the music store.

-### Song / Recording

-A composition is a musical work, with or without lyrics, that has been created by a songwriter/composer.
-A sound recording, often also referred to as a "master”, is the recording of a performance of the underlying composition.
-This includes beats, percussion, bass, guitar, vocals, etc.
-For example, Dolly Parton wrote the composition (meaning she wrote the lyrics and melody), to "I Will Always Love You."
-Arista Records recording artist Whitney Houston recorded a version of Dolly Parton's composition.
-In this case, Arista Records owns the sound recording of the song while Dolly Parton and her publisher own the composition.

-### Hyphens

-For human consumption hyphens may be added to data.
-Therefore, the HTML/PDF export of the ID data may contain hyphens whereas the XML export MUST NOT.

-### Web UI

-A Web UI that would allow easy organisation of mismatched data is currently in development.
-It is intended for closed-circle use by database administrators.

-## Abbreviations

-- AVS - Allowed Value Set
-- DDEX - Digital Data Exchange
-- DSP - Digital Service Provider (incudes Mobile Service Providers)
-- ERN - Electronic Release Notification
-- GRid - Global Release Identifier
-- KPTM - Koliko Para Toliko Muzike
-- XSD - XML Schema Definition

 # ERN Message Choreography